supercog-ai/agent-protocol/README.md

     run_id: int         # the Run that this event is part of
     agent: string       # Identifier for the agent, defaults to the name
     type: string        # event type identifier
+    role: string        # generally one of: system, assistant, user, tool
     depth: int          # indicates the caller-chain depth where this event originated

 # == Request types